Quantum optimization with globally driven neutral atom arrays: Solving optimization problems in Rydberg Quantum Annealers

-In Rydberg tweezer experiments, individually addressable atoms are trapped in optical tweezers, with the ability to arrange them in nearly arbitrary configurations in two or even three dimensions \cite{Barredo2018}.
+In Rydberg quantum annealers, neutral atoms are usually trapped in optical tweezers with the ability to arrange them in nearly arbitrary configurations in two or even three dimensions \cite{Barredo2018}.
 Each atom realizes a qubit where the electronic ground state represents the state $\ket{0}$ and a highly excited Rydberg state represents the state $\ket{1}$.
 These states can be coherently coupled via laser light resulting in an effective model described by the Hamiltonian